junhecui/wechat-chatbot/README.md

 #### Automatic Similar Message Response

 * Uses pre-trained models to automatically respond to messages based on similar historical prompts.
+  * Sent messages and user response in chosen group chat is logged in a database such that the next time a similar message is sent, the bot will automatically respond for the user in the same manner.

 #### Manual Keyword Input